Ever asked yourself?

 All depends on distance, budget and level of comfort you desire.

 They are privately owned motorcycle taxis.
 This is the cheapest solution and perfect for shorter trips.
-The trip costs around RD$25 ($0.50 US) for a few kilometers, remember to bring exact change they are not forthcoming with giving change back.
+The trip costs around RD$50 ($1.00 USD) for short trips within a city, remember to bring exact change they are not forthcoming with giving change back.

 Fun fact, the price double at dusk when they turn on their headlights